liijunwei/practice/refactoring/ch07-moving-features-between-objects/03-extract-class.md

     + A useful test is to ask yourself **what would happen if you removed a piece of data or a method**.
 What other fields and methods would become nonsense?

 + `two-way link` -> `one-way link`

++ Extract Class is a common technique for **improving the liveness of a concurrent program** because it allows you to have separate locks on the two resulting classes.

++ don't understand
+    + "Transactions are useful when you use them, but writing transaction managers is more than most programmers should attempt."